Eko-Bmijwang (As long in time as the river flows)

 1966 –

 “I imagined this short work as a journey through a dream-memory experience of time, beginning with a canoe entering the calm waters in the midst of thick fog just under the light of Nokomis (Grandmother Moon).
-Soon, with the coming dawn, the mists rise and the waters dance under the light of Giizis (Grandfather Sun) and enliven those many creatures that dwell within and around.
-As the waters of this great river change their flow, their speed and sometimes the direction of their current, the traveller is reminded that all humans—the last to arrive after all other beings—are not there to dominate and control the spirit and life of nibi (water).” – Barbara Assiginaak
+Soon with the coming dawn, the mists rise and the waters dance under the light of Giizis (Grandfather Sun) and enliven those many creatures that dwell within and around.
+As the waters of this great river change their flow, their speed and sometimes the direction of the current, the traveller is reminded that all humans—the last to arrive after all other beings—are not there to dominate and control the spirit and life of Nibi (water).”